 - Cook on a very low heat on the hob for at least an hour or two hours if possible

-- Try not to stir it again as the veg is very tender and will break – just give the pan a little shake every so often.
+- Try not to stir the hotpot as the veg is very tender and will break – just give the pan a little shake every so often.

 - If the sauce hasn’t thickened enough, take the lid off for the last part of cooking